lxc/incus/doc/howto/network_address_sets.md

 Network address sets are working with {ref}`ACLs <network-acls>` and work only with {ref}`network-ovn` or with {ref}`bridged networks <network-bridge-firewall>` using `nftables` only.
 ```

 Network address sets are a list of either IPv4, IPv6 addresses with or without CIDR suffix.
-They can be used in source or destination fields of {ref}`ACLs <network-acls-rules-properties>`.
+IP ranges (for example `10.0.0.120-10.0.0.130`) are also supported, though a single range may expand to at most 256 addresses.
+Larger sets of addresses should be expressed using CIDR notation instead.
+Address sets can be used in source or destination fields of {ref}`ACLs <network-acls-rules-properties>`.

 ## Address set properties